-- Relieve intensely uncomfortable symptoms of menopause
+- May relieve the uncomfortable symptoms of menopause

 Pumpkin seed oil recipes

 In the autumn and winter, we love warm salads, preferably with a variety of root vegetables and some substantial grains.
-They satisfy that longing for starch and comfort in a completely healthy way.
+They satisfy our longing for starch and comfort in a completely healthy way.